MiriamSal/fizzbuzz.js/README.md

 # I think here the eval function is an expression and not an statement.
 Expression = evaluation, statement = execution.

 # Which means that when we call fizzBuzz in our code we get the content of the file ('./src/js/fizz-buzz.js') evaluated and exported.
 #Sourses I have used for learning more about Question.1 is stackoverflow.com and w3schools.com.

+#Question.2:

+# We are declaring the "let fizzBuzz = new FizzBuzz" outside the "it block" because we want to use it for more than one test.